Umm al-Fahm: Ottoman Empire

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Umm al-Fahm had a population of 2,191; 2,183 Muslims and 8 Christians, increasing in the 1931 census to 2443; 2427 Muslim and 16 Christians, in 488 inhabited houses.

 Umm al-Fahm was the birthplace of Palestinian Arab rebel leader Yusuf Hamdan.
 He died there in 1939 during a firefight with British troops.

 In the 1945 Village Statistics the population was estimated together with other Arab villages from the Wadi Ara region, the first two of which are today part of Umm al-Fahm, namely Aqqada, Ein Ibrahim, Khirbat el Buweishat, al-Murtafi'a, Lajjun, Mu'awiya, Musheirifa and Musmus.
 The total population was 5,490; 5,430 Muslims and 60 Christians, with 77,242 dunams of land, according to the official land and population survey.
 4332 dunams were used for plantations and irrigable land, 44,586 dunams for cereals, while 128 dunams were built-up (urban) land.
+The Palestinian Rural History Project recorded several other satellite localities associated with Umm al-Fahm, including al-Sultani, al-Taiyiba, 'Araq al-Shabab, Khirbet Abu Salama, Khirbet al-'Arayish, Khirbet al-Khuneizira, Rubzt Kiwwan and Wadi Milhim.

 In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
 In 1943, they owned 574 heads of cattle, 318 sheep over a year old, 2081 goats over a year old, 25 camels, 94 horses, 10 mules, 316 donkeys, 5565 fowls, and 1060 pigeons.